Insurance for strata corporations and insurance for strata owners and renters

 The Strata Property Act requires that the strata corporation obtain and maintain property insurance and liability insurance.
-This means all kinds of strata corporations including bare land strata corporations and duplexes must obtain insurance.
+This means all kinds of strata corporations must obtain insurance including bare land strata corporations (strata "subdivisions") and strata-titled duplexes.

 The strata corporation’s property insurance is for common property, common assets, buildings shown on the strata plan and fixtures built or installed on a strata lot if built or installed by the owner developer as part of the original construction of the strata lot.

 Note: for many bare land strata developments, individual homes or townhouses are not shown on the strata plan and are typically not included in the strata corporation’s property insurance unless the strata corporation has taken responsibility by bylaw.

 Sections are able to purchase some additional insurance as per section 194(4) of the Strata Property Act.

 Stratas are also advised to check if they have relationships with airspace parcels and if and how that may impact their insurance needs.
 Stratas may wish to consult this article from the Condominium Home Owners Association of BC or speak to a strata lawyer for more information.

 Property insurance must be for full replacement value and insure against major perils as listed in the regulation: “the perils of fire, lightning, smoke, windstorm, hail, explosion, water escape, strikes, riots or civil commotion, impact by aircraft and vehicles, vandalism and malicious acts."

 Establishing full replacement value requires a current appraisal.